Halong Bay (photo: Herr-Bert)

 8. Dili, East Timor

-Today however Dili is a more peaceful place and features unmissable spots like at the top of the hill next to the statue of Cristo Rei where you can see out across the whole of Timor and its beautiful beaches.
+Today, however, Dili is a more peaceful place and features unmissable spots like at the top of the hill next to the statue of Cristo Rei, where you can see out across the whole of Timor and its beautiful beaches.

 9. Hong Kong, China

-Hong Kong’s inclusion in a list of top Southeast Asian destinations, as a key tourism hub of China, might be a little debatable but that’s largely beside the point.
-With attractions like Victoria Peak, Tsim Sha Tsui and Ocean Park, Hong Kong offers an unbeatable range of things to do.
+Hong Kong's inclusion in a list of top Southeast Asian destinations as a key tourism hub of China might be a little debatable, but that's mostly beside the point.

-Backpackers needn’t be put off by Hong Kong’s densely packed population, its expansive skyline makes for one of the most dazzling views on the whole of the continent.
+Backpackers needn't be put off by Hong Kong's densely packed population; its expansive skyline makes for one of the most dazzling views on the whole of the continent.

 10. Yangon (Rangoon), Burma

-The above are just some of the great sights and attractions that you can see travelling around Southeast Asia.
-You can also check out some of Go Backpacking’s other top recommendations in its list of top destinations for 2011.
+You can also check out some of Go Backpacking's other top recommendations in its list of top destinations for 2011.

 Awesome!
 I’ve been to five of those places!